symbol-os/symbol-os-promo/README.md

 No graphical user interface, only text mode.
 No millions of colors, only a **chat-like command line or network interface** access.

 We intentionally trade the visual decoration for **meaningful foundations**.
-The conceptual depth is focused at the theoretical background.
+The conceptual depth is focused on the theoretical background.

 From this seed, and without unnecessary features, we bring the Symbolverse into existence.